-Click on fields to edit them or, for structured fields, to inspect their contents.
+Select a field and hit Enter or double click to edit, or, for structured fields, hit Enter or single click to inspect their contents.
 Right click or hit Esc to go back to the previous structure you were inspecting.
 Right clicking when viewing the structure you started with will exit the tool.
-Hold down Shift and right click to exit, even if you are inspecting a substructure.
+Hold down Shift and right click to exit, even if you are inspecting a substructure, no matter how deep.